Hadrian's Wall: Vallum

 Some evidence appears to show that the route of the wall was shifted to avoid the Vallum, possibly pointing to the Vallum being an older construction.
 R. G. Collingwood therefore asserted in 1930 that the Vallum was built before the wall in its final form.
 Collingwood also questioned whether the Vallum was an original border built before the wall.
-Based on this, the wall could be viewed as a new, replacement border, built to strengthen the Romans' definition of their territory.
+Based on this, the wall could be viewed as a replacement border built to strengthen the Romans' definition of their territory.

-In 1936, further research suggested that the Vallum could not have been built before the wall because the Vallum avoided one of the Wall's milecastles.
+In 1936, further research suggested that the Vallum could not have been built before the wall because the Vallum avoided one of the wall's milecastles.
 This new discovery was continually supported by more evidence, strengthening the idea that there was a simultaneous construction of the Vallum and the wall.

 Other evidence still pointed in other, slightly different directions.
 Evidence shows that the Vallum preceded sections of the Narrow Wall specifically; to account for this discrepancy, Couse suggests that either construction of the Vallum began with the Broad Wall, or it began when the Narrow Wall succeeded the Broad Wall but proceeded more quickly than that of the Narrow Wall.

 Turf wall

-From Milecastle 49 to the western terminus of the wall at Bowness-on-Solway, the curtain wall was originally constructed from turf, possibly due to the absence of limestone for the manufacture of mortar.
-Subsequently, the Turf Wall was demolished and replaced with a stone wall.
-This took place in two phases; the first (from the River Irthing to a point west of Milecastle 54), during the reign of Hadrian, and the second following the reoccupation of Hadrian's Wall after the abandonment of the Antonine Wall (though it has also been suggested that this second phase took place during the reign of Septimius Severus).
-The line of the new stone wall follows the line of the turf wall, apart from the stretch between Milecastle 49 and Milecastle 51, where the line of the stone wall is slightly further to the north.
+From Milecastle 49 to the western terminus at Bowness-on-Solway, the wall was originally constructed from turf, possibly due to the absence of limestone.
+Subsequently, the turf wall was demolished and replaced with a stone wall.
+This took place in two phases; the first (from the River Irthing to a point west of Milecastle 54) during the reign of Hadrian, and the second following the reoccupation of Hadrian's Wall after the abandonment of the Antonine Wall (though it has also been suggested that this second phase took place during the reign of Septimius Severus).
+The line of the stone wall follows the line of the turf wall, apart from the stretch between Milecastle 49 and Milecastle 51, where the line of the stone wall is slightly further to the north.

 In the stretch around Milecastle 50TW, it was built on a flat base with three to four courses of turf blocks.
 A basal layer of cobbles was used westwards from Milecastle 72 (at Burgh-by-Sands) and possibly at Milecastle 53.
 Where the underlying ground was boggy, wooden piles were used.

-At its base, the now-demolished turf wall was 6 m wide, and built in courses of turf blocks measuring 18 inch long by 12 inch deep by 6 inch high, to a height estimated at around 3.66 m.
+At its base, the turf wall was 6 m wide, built in courses of turf blocks measuring 18 inch long by 12 inch deep by 6 inch high, to a height around 3.66 m.
 The north face is thought to have had a slope of 75%, whereas the south face is thought to have started vertical above the foundation, quickly becoming much shallower.